vsv04/Fall-Detection-System/PARTS & SCHEMATICS/Readme.md

 [RGB (tri-color) LED](https://www.adafruit.com/product/159) to indicate the status of the fall detection system (Optional)

 ## Connecting the FLIR Lepton to the Raspberry Pi
 The FLIR Lepton breakout board pins are connected to the GPIO pins on the Raspberry Pi using jumper wires.
-A GPIO pinout diagram is available at [pinout.xyz](https://pinout.xyz/). </br>
+A comprehensive GPIO pinout diagram for the Raspberry Pi is available at [pinout.xyz](https://pinout.xyz/). </br>
 ```
 CS -> Pin 24, CE0
 MOSI -> Pin 19, MOSI